 I had an idea for a blog post in my head the last couple of days about reinvention.
 The basic premise of it was we shouldn’t reinvent ourselves but evolve ourselves.

 Reinvention to me sounds more like starting from scratch.
 To evolve is about growing yourself and building beyond what you currently are.

 The same day I stumbled across Altucher’s latest book, Reinvent Yourself, and I took it as a sign I should read it.

 Altucher is not your average 49 year old.
-He’s an entrepreneur, hedge fund manager, author of many books, blogger and podcaster.
+He’s an entrepreneur, hedge fund manager, author of many books, and social media influencer.

 An open and transparent guy, he is candid about how he’s hit rock bottom more than once in his life.

 He’s suffered depression, failed in business many times, made and lost a lot of money and details past regrets about marriage and family.
 There’s no sugar coating in his online persona.